Giselesoubeiga/Maven-project/README.md

 	3. Follow Up: If you don’t hear back within a few days, send a polite follow-up message.

 Let me know if you’d like further assistance refining this message!

+For the Cloud & DevOps Engineer role, you’ll want to craft responses for the provided questions that highlight your qualifications, enthusiasm, and alignment with the role.
+Below are some suggestions to help you fill out the application form:

+1. How does your experience and aspirations make you fit for this role?

+“I have hands-on experience managing DevOps tasks in development environments, including supporting CI/CD pipelines, automating build and deployment processes, and working with containerization and orchestration tools like Kubernetes and Docker.
+I have also contributed to enhancing workflows for application services and ensuring scalability across environments.
+My aspiration to further deepen my expertise in multi-cloud platforms and automation aligns perfectly with the requirements of this role.
+I am confident that my skills and dedication will enable me to contribute effectively to the success of the project.”

+2. What excites you about this role?

+“I am particularly excited about the opportunity to design and manage multi-cloud infrastructure while leveraging DevOps tools for automation and scalability.
+The prospect of working on a highly impactful internal project like AFS Bus Ops is motivating, as it allows me to bring value to the organization while enhancing my skills in cloud environments.
+Additionally, the chance to collaborate with a team focused on innovation in continuous integration and deployment aligns with my professional goals and passion for technology solutions.”

+3. What is the best way to reach you?

+	•	Select Teams and Email, as they’re likely the most efficient communication methods within the organization.

+Additional Notes:

+	•	Once you’ve filled this out, consider following up with the primary contact (Travis Ferguson) to express your interest and confirm they’ve received your application.
+	•	If you’d like, I can help draft a follow-up message for Travis Ferguson.

+Let me know how else I can support you in this process!